Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Exploratory Landscape Analysis

-Already in the years before the term ELA was introduced, researchers have tried to characterize a problem's landscape by numerical values: Jones and Forrest assessed a problem's difficulty by means of a fitness distance correlation~\cite{Jones1995fitness}, Lunacek and Whitley introduced a dispersion metric~\cite{Lunacek2006}, Malan and Engelbrecht quantified the landscape's ruggedness~\cite{Malan2009} and M\"uller and Sbalzarini performed fitness-distance analyses~\cite{Mueller2011}.
+Already in the years before the term ELA was introduced, researchers have tried to characterize a problem's landscape by numerical values: \cite{Jones1995fitness} assessed a problem's difficulty by means of a fitness distance correlation, \cite{Lunacek2006} introduced a dispersion metric, \cite{Malan2009} quantified the landscape's ruggedness and \cite{Mueller2011} performed fitness-distance analyses.

-However, after Bischl et al.~\cite{Bischl2012} have shown the potential of landscape analysis by using ELA features for algorithm selection, a manifold of new landscape features has been introduced.
-Abell et al.~used hill climbing characteristics~\cite{Abell2013}, Mu{\~n}oz et al.~measured a landscape's information content~\cite{Munoz2015_ELA} and Morgan and Gallagher analyzed the problems with the help of length scale features~\cite{Morgan2015}.
-More recently, Malan et al.~characterized constraint optimization problems~\cite{Malan2015}, and Shirakawa and Nagao introduced an entire bag of local landscape features~\cite{Shirakawa2016}.
+However, after \cite{Bischl2012} have shown the potential of landscape analysis by using ELA features for algorithm selection, a manifold of new landscape features has been introduced. \cite{Abell2013}~used hill climbing characteristics, \cite{Munoz2015_ELA}~measured a landscape's information content and \cite{Morgan2015} analyzed the problems with the help of length scale features.
+More recently, \cite{Malan2015}~characterized constrained optimization problems, and \cite{Shirakawa2016} introduced an entire bag of local landscape features.

-In other works, research groups, which also include this paper's authors, have designed features based on a discretization of the continuous search space into a grid of cells~\cite{Kerschke2014}, and successfully employed the nearest better clustering approach for distinguishing funnel-shaped landscapes with a global structure from problems, whose local optima are aligned in a more random manner ~\cite{Kerschke2015}.
-This particularly facilitates the decision of the class of algorithms which is most suited for the problem at hand.
-We also showed that even low budgets of $50 \times d$ observations ($d$ being the problem dimensionality) -- i.e.,~a sample size that is close to the size of an evolutionary algorithm's initial population -- is sufficient for such a distinction~\cite{Kerschke2016}.
-In consequence, the evaluation of this initial sample, which is required for the landscape features, would come without any additional costs, given that the evolutionary algorithm would have to evaluate those points anyways.
+In other works, research groups, which also include this paper's authors, have designed features based on a discretization of the continuous search space into a grid of cells~\citep{Kerschke2014}, and successfully employed the nearest better clustering approach for distinguishing funnel-shaped landscapes with a global structure from problems, whose local optima are aligned in a more random manner~\citep{Kerschke2015}.
+This particularly facilitates the decision of the class of optimization algorithms that suits best for the problem at hand.
+We also showed that even low budgets of $50 \times d$ observations ($d$ being the problem dimensionality) -- i.e.,~a sample size that is close to the size of an evolutionary algorithm's initial population -- is sufficient for such a distinction~\citep{Kerschke2016}.
+In consequence, the evaluation of this initial sample, which is required for the landscape features, would come without any additional costs, given that the evolutionary algorithm would have to evaluate those points anyway.